 Quick NFL cheerleader facts: The 1954 Baltimore Colts were the first NFL team to showcase cheerleaders on the sidelines.
 Today, 26 out of 32 NFL teams have a cheerleading squad.
 The New York Giants do not have cheerleaders because team owners do not want to support the image of scantily clad women on their sidelines.
 When the Packers played the Steelers at the Super Bowl in 2011, it was the first time neither team had a cheerleading squad.
-As of January 2014, The Baltimore Ravens are the only team with a male cheerleader.
-Even cheerleaders can get selected for the pro-bowl!
+As of this writing, The Baltimore Ravens are the only team with a male cheerleader.

 So how much do they get paid?
 How much, or rather how little, NFL Cheerleaders get paid is one of the league's better kept secrets.
 NFL teams bring in enormous profits – hundreds of millions of dollars every year – yet NFL Cheerleaders get paid nearly nothing.
 Truly, a waitress at Applebee's makes more per shift than an NFL Cheerleader makes per game.
 An experienced cheerleader can make about $1,000 to $1,500 per month but most cheerleaders make far less than that.
 After two preseason games and eight regular season home games, most NFL cheerleaders make $500 to $750 per SEASON.

 Cheerleaders clearly cannot subsist on cheerleading alone, The average per game salary for a cheerleader is $70-$150.
 Many of the cheerleaders are required to purchase their own uniform, at a rough cost of $650.
 Like I said, they'd make more money at Applebee's.
 Cheerleaders also put in an enormous amount of time practicing – sometimes up to six hours per practice, several nights a week.
 Factor in full time jobs and you're looking at a very long day.
 Oh, and cheerleaders are not compensated for practice time, further driving their hourly rate down.
 And don't forget, game days can be 12-hours long as well, for a mere $70-150 paycheck.